Best Open Source WebRTC Media Servers 2024

 Accessing Customized Solutions on GitHub

-With the expertise of Meetrix in customizing Jitsi Meet, businesses can deploy a communication platform that is not only powered by one of the best open-source WebRTC media servers but is also tailored to fit their unique needs and challenges.
-This collaboration highlights the versatility and potential of open-source solutions in creating specialized, robust, and scalable communication platforms.
+Meetrix’s expertise in customizing Jitsi Meet allows businesses to deploy communication platforms that are not only powered by one of the best open-source WebRTC media servers but are also tailored to fit unique needs and challenges.
+This collaboration showcases the versatility and potential of open-source solutions in creating specialized, robust, and scalable communication platforms.
+For more information, contact Meetrix at hello@meetrix.io.

 2. Kurento: Pushing Boundaries with Advanced Media Processing